-The Carpe Diem liveaboard has a variety of 7 and 10-night itineraries.
+The Carpe Vita liveaboard has a variety of 7 and 10-night itineraries.
 In the event it is not leaving from Malé, the boat will connect with an internal flight from Dharavandhoo (northern itinerary), or Thaa (southern itinerary).

 What to expect

 The diving takes place on the spacious 20m dive Dhoni, which is equipped with a toilet, two warm deck showers, first aid equipment and oxygen.

 The English speaking PADI Instructor and Dive Master guide offer four guided dives each day including one or two night dives per week.
 The maximum guide to diver ratio is 1:8.

 Nitrox is available and Scubapro rental gear is available for hire – additional charges apply.